-Managing your finances can be a real chore, but organizing your income, expenses, investments, and other financial files can significantly contribute to your financial success, allow you to access important documents and ensure that your loved ones can find the right paperwork when you’re gone.
-Here are some ways to get your finances organized and keep them that way.
+Managing your finances can feel like a real chore, but organizing your income, expenses, investments, and other files can significantly contribute to your success.
+Plus, with a good system, you can access important documents quickly and ensure your loved ones can find the proper paperwork when necessary.
+Here are some helpful ways to get — and keep — your finances organized.

-An excellent place to begin organizing your finances is to start listing out your financial accounts.
-Note any accounts that have financial value, such as your:
+An excellent place to begin organizing your finances is to start listing out your accounts that have financial value, such as your:

 You want to store estate planning documents in a safe and accessible place.
-Most people think of safe deposit boxes first, but keep in mind that many states require a court order for your family members to open up the box and locate your documents if they are only under your name.
-It’s perfectly fine to keep your estate planning documents at your attorney’s office or in your home or office, but make sure to store them in a fire and water-proof safe so they aren’t destroyed in a fire or flood.
-You can also store estate planning documents at your attorney’s office.
+Most people think of safe deposit boxes first but remember that many states require a court order for your family members to open the box and locate your documents if they are only under your name.
+You can keep your estate planning documents at your attorney’s office or in your home or office.
+Just make sure to store them in a fire and waterproof safe.

-If you have sensitive data on your computer, tablet, or smartphone you need to be careful when you’re in public.
+If you have sensitive data on your smartphone, computer, or tablet, you’ll need to be careful to protect that information in public.
 Public Wi-Fi typically doesn’t offer encryption for individuals using the same hotspot, so your signals are broadcast across the immediate area.
 This makes it easy for someone to eavesdrop on your communication or for hackers to intercept your signal.
-The best way to secure sensitive data is to not keep it on your mobile device.
-If you do, use a virtual private network (VPN) which will encrypt your internet traffic.
+The best way to secure sensitive data is not to keep it on your mobile device.
+If you do, use a virtual private network (VPN) to encrypt your internet traffic.

-Storing passwords is a risk, but it’s something to consider to ensure you have access to your accounts, and your loved ones can access them when you pass away.
-You can use special password organizer books or a password manager program that generates and maintains strong passwords.
+Storing passwords is a risk, but it’s something to consider to ensure you have access to your accounts and that your loved ones can access them when you pass away.
+You can use unique password organizer books or a password manager program that generates and maintains strong passwords.
 Also, remember to update these passwords regularly and not use the same one for multiple accounts.

-Emailing copies of your documents can put you at risk, so instead back up digital docs on an external hard drive and password protect the files.
-Be sure to update that storage periodically.
-You may also want to make a copy to a second drive and store it in a safe deposit box.
+It’s important to avoid emailing copies of financial documents or tax information.
+Instead, back up digital docs on an external hard drive, password-protect the files, and update that storage periodically.
+For certain documents, you may also want to make a copy to a second drive and store it in a safe deposit box.

-It’s important to stay on top of your income and spending by looking over your budget monthly.
+Reviewing your budget each month can help you stay on top of your spending and determine how you’re breaking down your income.
 You may need to make adjustments along the way as your financial situation changes.
-You can also work on reducing your fixed expenses, such as your mortgage, rent, and insurance rates, or try and cut down your variable expenses, such as your grocery bill, utilities, and transportation costs.
+You can also reduce your fixed expenses, such as your mortgage, rent, and insurance rates, or try to cut down your variable expenses, like your grocery bill, utilities, and transportation costs.